jamesflorentino/laro/README.md

 /*
-  Creating an entity can be purely done from a .json file if wanted.
+  Creating an entity can be configured from a .json file if wanted.
-  This enables to loosely configure characters programmatically without hardcoding the configuration inside the actual game level code.
+  This enables us to loosely configure characters programmatically without hardcoding the arbitrary data inside the actual game level code.

   file: ./data/entities/hero.json